ericoporto/ags-manual-wiki/Game.md

     PauseGame ()

 Stops AGS processing character movement and animations.
-This has the same effect on the game as happens when a modal GUI is popped up.
-Game processing will not resume until you call the UnPauseGame function.
+This has the same effect on the game as happens when a modal GUI is popped up. `PauseGame()` works as a counter, so if you call it twice, you will need to call `UnPauseGame()` game twice too to resume game.

+To avoid this behavior make sure to only pause once:

+    if (!IsGamePaused()) PauseGame();

+Game processing will not resume until you call the UnPauseGame function as needed.

 **NOTE:** When the game is paused, game cycles will continue to run but no animations or movement will be performed, and timers will not count